Tephrabase

 1. Introduction

-This database was developed in the Department of Geography at the University of Edinburgh.
-The pages accessed enable complex searches of the database to be carried out.
+This database was developed in the Department of Geography at the University of Edinburgh (1994-1995).
 Both published and unpublished data on tephra deposits and their source volcanoes are available.
-Originally the database only contained data on tephra layers erupted from Icelandic volcanoes; the database now also contains data on some tephra layers found in central Mexico.
-The Mexican and Icelandic data is coded separately and searches on each area are carried out indepenantly.
+Originally, Tephrabase only contained data on tephra layers erupted from Icelandic volcanoes; the database now also contains data on some tephra layers found in central Mexico and the Laacher See Tephra.
+The Mexican, Icelandic and Laacher See data is coded separately and searches on each area are carried out independently.

-The tables below describe the format of each table in the database and the type of information which will be held in each.
+The tables detailed below describe the format of the main tables in the database and the type of information which is held in each.
 Where appropriate the maximum size of a column is shown.
 Each table actually contains more columns than are shown below, but these are only for controlling the structure of the database and creating links between tables.
 The column name within each table of the database are listed below in alphabetical order.
+Look up tables are not included in the list below.

 2. Site Table